robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "She insisted."

-Mara looked at me for a moment, then pointed at an old laptop—a MacBook—on the table beside my chair.
+Mara looked at me for a moment, then pointed at an old laptop — a MacBook — on the table beside my chair.

 “That’s the ledger now.”

-For one ridiculous second, I had looked for the book, the actual ledger—the heavy one, with its scuffed cover and corners soft from years of hands.
+For one ridiculous second, I had looked for the book, the actual ledger — the heavy one, with its scuffed cover and corners soft from years of hands.
 Now, there was only the MacBook, open, charged, and waiting.

 “We’re online,” Mara said.
 “Lauren needs access to the ledger from home.
 Celeste needs figures without asking three people where the book has wandered off to.
 Sarah checks orders before she cuts.
 Lisa has been keeping it breathing.”